Winter wellbeing hubs

 To offer to help:

-In becoming a Winter Wellbeing Hub you must confirm that:
+In becoming a Wellbeing Hub you must confirm that:

-You are able to offer a warm welcome and a warm place for people to come together
+• You can offer a warm welcome and a place for people to come together.

-Your Winter Wellbeing Hub will be a safe space
+Your Wellbeing Hub will be a safe space:

 Is this page useful?